graphprotocol/networks-registry/docs/adding-a-chain.md

 ## Choosing a Chain ID

 The chain ID should be unique and descriptive.
-Avoid using `mainnet` or `testnet` in the chain ID.
+Avoid using `mainnet` or `testnet` in the chain ID where possible.
 Instead of `mychain-testnet` use `mychain-sepolia`.
+Instead of `mychain-mainnet` use `mychain`.
+More rules to come.

 ## Validation